 Intro to Classroom

-Classroom is an app for teachers, available for supported iPad devices and Mac computers.
-As a teacher, you can guide learning, share work and manage supported student iPad devices and Mac computers.
+Classroom is an app for teachers available for supported iPad devices and Mac computers.
+As a teacher, you can guide learning, share work, and manage supported student iPad devices and Mac computers.
 You can launch a specific app, website or textbook page in your class.
 You can also send and receive documents with your class and share student work on a TV, monitor or projector using Apple TV.
 And you can see which apps students are working in, mute student devices and reset a student’s password.

 When Classroom is used with Shared iPad and Managed Apple IDs, you can assign students to a group of iPad devices.
-Students tap their names in a list on each iPad and enter their passcodes or passwords at the beginning of class.
+Students tap their name in a list on each iPad and enter their passcode or password at the beginning of class.
 When class is over, you can use Classroom to sign students out of their Shared iPad so that it’s ready for the next student.
 Data is cached locally on iPad and is pushed to the cloud even after students sign out.
 If necessary, data from the previous user continues to be pushed to the cloud after the next user signs in to the iPad.

 For optimal performance with Classroom, class sizes of 60 students or fewer are recommended.